ksol/ksol.github.io/_posts/2014-06-27-ember-data-application-cache.markdown

 ---
 layout: blog
 title: Ember.js data appcache
-pretty_title: Ember.js, Ember Data, and the application cache are on an island
+pretty_title: Ember.js, Ember Data, and the application cache
+category: blog
+permalink: /blog/:title
 ---
 It has been said numerous times in the past, [the application cache can occasionally be a douchebag](http://alistapart.com/article/application-cache-is-a-douchebag).
 Not that it is not doing its job, but the way the whole thing works is not really intuitive and hard to grasp at times.